LiveHelperChat/doc/docs/development/rest-api.md

 https://api.livehelperchat.com/#/

 Chat Rest API modules allows to do the following things

 * Check global status is anyone online
 * Check status for custom users
 * Check status for departments
+* And many more...

+## How do I authenticate?

+You can use rest api using these two options.

+* You can create Rest API Key

+> System configuration -> Live help configuration -> Rest API

+* Use your regular back office logins.
+You have to have this permision

+> 'lhrestapi','use_direct_logins'

 ## Where this module can be used?